piebargallo/Algoritmos/README.md

 Sorting algorithms reorders the contents of a container such that an ordering is maintained between sequential elements of the collection.

+Set algorithms, are special modifying algorithms that perfom set operations on sequences.

 Literatura consultada C++ Professional by Marc Gregoire, ChatGPT y cppreference.com